nautical charts and marine maps

 A nautical chart, also known as a maritime chart, is a specialised map used by mariners to navigate safely and accurately through waterways.
 These charts provide detailed information about the geography, depths, topography, and other navigational features of bodies of water such as oceans, seas, and rivers.
 They provide information on water depths, shoreline features, navigational aids, underwater obstructions, and other important information necessary for safe navigation.

-maritime charts
+maritime charts - Savvy Navvy

 Nautical charts are typically created by government agencies, such as the National Oceanic and Atmospheric Administration (NOAA) in the United States, and are updated regularly to reflect changes in water depths, navigational aids, and other features.
-They are essential tools for mariners and are used in conjunction with other navigational instruments and technologies, such as GPS, radar, and sonar, as well as electronic navigation apps like savvy navvy, to ensure safe navigation.
+They are essential tools for mariners and are used in conjunction with other navigational instruments and technologies, such as GPS, radar, and sonar, as well as electronic navigation apps like Savvy Navvy, to ensure safe navigation.

 History of nautical charts